At CDU, you don't have to wait until you've finished school to start making tracks in your career.

 Each year, the VET courses that are available to school students are negotiated by secondary schools.

-To find out more about eligibility and what courses you can do as a secondary school student, contact your School VET coordinator.
+To find out what courses you can do as a secondary school student, contact your School VET coordinator.

 School Based Apprenticeships and Traineeships (SBAT)